Coleco Adam: SmartBASIC

 Unlike other home computers at the time, the Adam did not have its BASIC interpreter stored in ROM.
 Instead, it featured a built-in electronic typewriter and word processor, SmartWriter, as well as the Elementary Operating System (EOS) OS kernel and the 8 KB OS-7 ColecoVision operating system.
-The SmartBASIC interpreter was delivered on a proprietary-format Digital Data Pack tape cassette; this version of BASIC was designed to be mostly compatible with Applesoft BASIC.
+The SmartBASIC interpreter was delivered on a Digital Data Pack tape cassette; this version of BASIC was designed to be mostly compatible with Applesoft BASIC.
 The interpreter was developed by Randall Hyde of Lazer Microsystems.

 Software developers who received technical information from Coleco had to agree to an extremely restrictive license.
 Coleco demanded the right to inspect and demand changes in their software, forced them to destroy inventories of software if Coleco revoked the license, and prohibited them from publicly criticizing Coleco in any way.

 A less expensive version of the Adam plugged into a ColecoVision, which delivered on one of ColecoVision's launch commitments that owners would one day be able to upgrade their game system to a fully featured computer system.